mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 Multiterminal DC Line (``LM``)
 ==============================
-This data is used in conjunction with multiterminal DC bus data type ``M``.
+This data is used in conjunction with :ref:`multi-terminal-dc-bus-data-bm` records.
 The line data together with the DC bus data define the DC converter terminals and interconnecting DC lines for a multiterminal DC network.
 This line data contains only the fields for some of the converter quantities which were included on the two-terminal DC format.

-Two-terminal (type ``D``) and multiterminal (type ``M``) data may coexist within the same base, but cannot coexist on the same ``DC`` circuit.
+Two-terminal (type ``LD``) and multiterminal (type ``LM``) data may coexist within the same base, but cannot coexist on the same DC circuit.

 The following shows the multiterminal DC line data coding form format.
 It is followed by explanations of its various columns.